himslm01/himslm01.github.io/FFmpeg/command_line_basics.md

 Output options include setting the encoding parameters for an output destination, and telling FFmpeg to output in a specific format where FFmpeg cannot guess the format from the output filename.

-As you might have guessed, some options can be used in multiple contexts.
+Some options can be used in multiple contexts.
 In the examples I gave above I say it is possible to define the format of an input source and output destination.
 Both use the `-f <format>` option.
 Therefore it is vital that the option is given in the correct location in the command line.

 ## Which option is which type

-All of the generic command line options listed [here](https://ffmpeg.org//ffmpeg-all.html#Generic-options) are global options.
+All of the generic command line options listed in [this section of FFmpeg's documentation](https://ffmpeg.org//ffmpeg-all.html#Generic-options) are global options.

-Every other command line option in [FFmpeg's documentation](https://ffmpeg.org//ffmpeg-all.html#Main-options) includes a parenthasised list of the contexts the command can be used in.
+Every other command line option in [FFmpeg's documentation](https://ffmpeg.org//ffmpeg-all.html#Main-options) includes a parenthesised list of the contexts the command can be used in.

 ![global, input, output](command_line_basics+global_input_output.png)

 It is important to read the FFmpeg documentation for every command line option to understand whether the option is a global option, an input option, or an output option.
-And it is important to understand the context in which the command line option is being used in order to put the option in the right place in the command line.
+And it is important to understand the context in which the command line option is being used, in order to put the option in the right place in the command line.

 ## FFmpeg command line generators

-If you are using a library to create the FFmpeg command line then it is important that you also understand how the library accepts options in order to create the command line correctly.
+If you are using a external library to create the FFmpeg command line then it is important that you also understand how that library accepts options, in order to create the command line correctly.

 ### Jaffree